Dash-OS/redux-saga-process/README.md

 all be contained within ```process.processReducers``` and ready to be combined using a call to redux's [combineReducers](http://redux.js.org/docs/api/combineReducers.html) helper function.

+Once you have done this, any processes which specify a reducer will automatically build the reducer for you.
+If multiple processes specify the same reducer name, they will be merged in the order they were created.
+This is done by using the ```arrayMapReducer``` generator from [reducerGenerators.js](https://github.com/Dash-OS/redux-saga-process/blob/master/src/lib/reducerGenerators.js).

 ```javascript
 const rootReducer = combineReducers({